fuzzylabs/matcha/docs/inside-matcha.md

 From a user's perspective, they're interacting with Matcha via the [typer](https://typer.tiangolo.com/) library - a great tool for designing CLI's.

-When `provision` is run by the user, we take their input (the `region` and `prefix`) and populate a set of Terraform files - our hand crafted sensible defaults defined infrastructure-as-code.
+When `provision` is run by the user, we take their input (the `region` and `prefix`) and populate a set of Terraform files - our hand crafted sensible defaults defined as infrastructure-as-code.
 Once we have the populated Terraform files, Matcha calls `init` (via the [python-terraform](https://github.com/beelit94/python-terraform) library) to download the information we need from Azure which is used for deploying infrastructure.
 Immediately after, `apply` is run which deploys the infrastructure defined in the Terraform files to Azure.

-Once the provisioning on Azure has completed, information about the resources are stored in a `matcha.state` file which, along with the populated Terraform files, are stored in a `.matcha/` directory.
+After completing the provisioning process on Azure, the output information of the remote state manager is stored in a `matcha.config.json` file in the root directory.
+Additionally, information about the provisioned resources, along with the populated Terraform files, is stored in a `.matcha/resources` directory in a `matcha.state` file.

-The user is now in a position where the provisioned resources can be used.
+At this point, users have access to the provisioned resources and can utilize them as needed.

+To enable multiple users to use the same set of provisioned resources, user will need to upload the `matcha.config.json` file to the project's GitHub repository.
+This ensures that everyone has access to the up-to-date information regarding Matcha's current state.

 ## `get`